LukeHeuser/notes/Java/java_basics.md

 You may want to consider using a linkedList if you're *adding* and *processing* or *manipulated* a large amount of elements, and the maximum elements isn't known.
 A `LinkedList` can be more efficient when items are being processed predominantly from either the head or tail of the List.

+# A Queue, First In First Out (FIFO)

+When you get in a line or a queue, you expect that you'll bne processed in relationship to the first person in line.
+We call this a `first-in first-out` OR `FIFO` data collection.

+If you want to `remove` an item, you poll the queue, getting the first element or person in line.

+If you want to `add` an item, you offer it into the queue, sending it to the back of the line.

+## Single-ended queues

+Single-ended queues always process elements from the start of the queue.

+## Double-ended queues

+A double-ended queue allows access to both the `start` and `end` of the queue.

+A `LinkedList` can be used as a double ended queue.
+But, it can also be used as different types of `data collections`: `A List`, `A queue`, `A double-ended Queue`, and a `Stack`.

+## A Stack: Last-in, First-out (LIFO) Data Collection

+When you think of a stack, you can think of a vertical pile or elements, one on top of another.
+When you add an item, you push it onto the stack.
+If you want to get an item, you'll take the top item, or `pop` it from the stack.

+This is a last-In First-Out or LIFO data collection.

+A LinkedList can be used as a stack as well.
+The LinkedList implements methods on the `Deque` interface.